Around The World, Part 19: Constructing languages

 Now let’s generate a word using this table, picking the most likely letters each time:

-• From the start-of-word indicator ^, the most likely next letter is a.
+, the most likely next letter isa

-Indeed, an is a rather common English word.
-If we had started with t instead, can you see where we are most likely to end up?
+is a rather common English word.
+If we had started with t

 Now let’s write some code to automate this process, and also randomly select the next letter according to the weighting, instead of just picking the most common one.
 Here are 10 words produced by the table above: